Dental Implants in Columbus, MS

 What Are Dental Implants?

-Made of titanium, which is generally well accepted by the body, dental implants are surgically placed into the jawbone in the space left behind by a missing tooth.
-An aesthetically pleasing porcelain crown is placed on top of the implant connector after the site has healed.
+Made of thin, biocompatible titanium, which is accepted by the body, Dr. Shipp surgically places dental implants into the jawbone in the space left behind by a missing tooth.
+We then place a cosmetically pleasing porcelain dental crown on top of the implant connector after the site has healed.
 Your replacement tooth will look and function very similarly to a natural tooth.

 Are Dental Implants Right for Me?